-\subsubsection{Defining blocks}
+{\it Defining blocks}

-We split the sum $S_n:=f_{1} + \dots + f_{n}$ into several blocks, small ones and large ones.
+We split the sum $S_n:=f_{1} + \dots + f_{n}$ into small and large blocks.
 The small ones will be removed, providing gaps and allowing to take advantage of the decorrelation properties assumed in the statement of the proposition.